Reacher season 3: Development

 On December 2, 2023, ahead of the second-season premiere, it was revealed that filming of a third season had begun.

 Casting

 On February 8, 2024, Anthony Michael Hall and Sonya Cassidy were cast as series regulars for the third season.
 On March 6, 2024, Brian Tee, Johnny Berchtold and Roberto Montesinos were cast as regulars of the third season, while Daniel David Stewart in a recurring role.
 In May 2024, bodybuilder Olivier Richters, also known as "the Dutch Giant", was cast as Persuaders secondary antagonist Paulie.

 Filming

 Filming for the third season took place in between July and November 2023.
 Different parts of Canada served as backdrops, including Millbrook, Brantford and Downtown St. John's.

 Release

 The first three episodes of the season were released on February 20, 2025, with an additional episode released each week through March 27, 2025.

+Reception

+The third season has a 98% approval rating on Rotten Tomatoes, based on 46 critic reviews, with an average rating of 7.9/10.
+The website's critics consensus states, "Jack Reacher finally picks a fight with someone his own size in this crunchy third season, reliably doling out justice to foes and satisfaction to viewers."
+Metacritic assigned a score of 76 out of 100 based on 11 critics, indicating "generally favorable reviews".
+The latest season was complimented by Forbes for having improved after certain disappointments from the previous season.